 Passenger trains ran from the beginning of service in 1876 through March 31, 1932.
 Two round trips were made by the passenger trains each day and during its peak approximately 89,000 people rode these trains each year.
 The last train to travel on the line was on March 31, 1976, forty four years to the day that the last passenger train ran.
-The tracks were removed four years later.
-The railroad from Bartley to Wharton remains active and continues to serve local businesses.
+The tracks

 The coming of a railroad to any town was a cause for celebration.
 It meant that the residents of the towns and villages were now connected to the outside world as they had never been before.
 Goods and services could arrive and be shipped great distances in hours or a few days, versus weeks or months.
 Before the advent of railroads, the average individual did not travel more than 20 miles from home.

 The age of railroading in New Jersey began in 1834 with the completion of the state's first railroad, the Camden & Amboy Rail Road and Transportation Company which ran between South Amboy and Camden.
 Two years later, the Elizabethtown and Somerville Rail Road began train service on a modest scale.
 When that railroad was purchased by the Somerville & Easton Rail Road in 1849, the two merged and became known as the Central Railroad Company of New Jersey.